are rottweilers so hyper

 Being relinquished and re-homed is a common source of fear that can lead to hyperactivity and/or separation anxiety in Rottweilers.
 Because these dogs can be difficult to socialize, some owners find they are “too much dog” for their lifestyle.

-Now you understand how Rottweilers have gotten the reputation as being more hyperactive dogs.
-With the right socialization and training and lots of love, you can help your Rottie live happily and calmly with you and your family.
+Now you understand how Rottweilers have gotten the reputation of being more hyperactive dogs.
+With the right socialization, training, and lots of love, you can help your Rottie live happily and calmly with you and your family.